Nukesor/sticker-finder/README.md

 ## Botfather commands

     help - Display help
-    tag - Tag the last sticker posted in this chat tag_random - Get a random sticker for tagging.
+    tag - Tag the last sticker posted in this chat or the sticker you replied to replace - Replace the tags of the last sticker posted in this chat or the sticker you replied to tag_random - Get a random sticker for tagging.
 Thanks for doing this :)! random_set - The bot sends you a random sticker set. skip - Skip the current sticker